DataFire/Integrations/integrations/generated/callfire/README.md

   * name `string`: A batch name
   * remaining `integer`: A number of contacts remaining undialed/untexted
   * size `integer`: A total number of contacts in batch
   * status `string` (values: NEW, VALIDATING, ERRORS, SOURCE_ERROR, ACTIVE): A status of batch (NEW, VALIDATING, ERRORS, SOURCE_ERROR, ACTIVE).
-NEW - batch is queued for validation; VALIDATING - batch is currently validating; ERRORS - batch is processed, some validation errors occurred; SOURCE_ERROR - if contact source is contact list in Callfire system and it has an error; ACTIVE - batch is processed and ready
+NEW - batch is queued for validation; VALIDATING - batch is currently validating; ERRORS - batch is processed, some validation errors occurred; SOURCE_ERROR - if contact source is contact list in CallFire system and it has an error; ACTIVE - batch is processed and ready

 ### BatchPage
 * BatchPage: ~